Tuesday, January 13, 2026

 Share

-Bodnar was inspired to start the cosmetics brand after losing her close friend Kristy LeMond to cancer at age 24 — and only a year after she was diagnosed.
+Bodnar was inspired to start the cosmetics brand after losing her close friend Kristy LeMond to cancer at age 24 — only a year after she was diagnosed.
 LeMond was a makeup artist who had always been passionate about creating beauty products that not only made women look good but also made them feel good about themselves.
-After her death, Bodnar decided to continue her legacy by creating a beauty brand that would not only make women feel beautiful but also contribute to a good cause.
+After LeMond’s death, Bodnar decided to continue her legacy by creating a beauty brand that would help women feel beautiful and also contribute to a good cause.

 “Even though she was only on this earth for 24 years, she packed so much thriving into her life and so much purpose,” Bodnar told Forbes.
 “I remember sitting at her funeral, being so confused and mad, thinking her life meant something.
 There was this piece of me that was missing and it was philanthropy, and that was where the idea for Thrive Causemetics came.
 Her family is still really involved with the company.”

-Bodnar grew up creating cosmetics in her own kitchen using items from her family farm including sunflower seeds and flower petals.
+Bodnar grew up creating cosmetics in her kitchen using items from her family farm, including sunflower seeds and flower petals.
 “My parents fostered that creativity in me, which is such a privilege,” she said.
-From there she studies chemistry, and worked with beauty brands including Sephora and Clarisonic, which helped to lay the foundation for stepping out on her own.
+From there she studied chemistry and worked with beauty brands including Sephora and Clarisonic, which helped to lay the foundation for stepping out on her own.

 Clean, sustainable ingredients

-Thrive Causemetics also uses a variety of natural and organic ingredients in its products.
+Thrive also uses a variety of natural and organic ingredients in its products.
 For example, the Liquid Lash Extensions Mascara is made with orchid stem cell complex, which helps to promote healthy lashes, and the Buildable Blur CC Cream is made with hyaluronic acid, which helps to hydrate and plump the skin.
+The Brilliant Eye Brightener is made with Macadamia Seed oil, which provides nourishing hydration to the delicate skin around the eyes.

 thrive lipstick